giuluck/GeneralizedDisparateImpact/README.md

 This repository provides the code for reproducing the results obtained in the paper "Generalized Disparate Impact for Configurable Fairness Solutions in ML".

+## Paper Citation

+_The paper has been accepted to ICML 2023 and will be published soon in the conference proceedings._

 ## Installation Setup

 Before running any script, please make sure that you installed all the necessary requirements.